 - A meeting should always be held in cases where the allegations against the student are serious, or where the potential consequences for the student are severe.
-Hearings or meetings should also be held when there are questions of fact to be decided. - The student or witnesses may be permitted to attend the hearing or meeting by alternative means (for example by video call). - The hearing or meeting will be able to proceed if the student chooses not to, or is unable to, attend.
-This will be determined by the Chair of the hearing.
+Hearings or meetings should also be held when there are questions of fact to be decided. - The student may be permitted to attend the hearing or meeting by alternative means (for example by video call). - The hearing or meeting will be able to proceed if the student chooses not to, or is unable to, attend.
+This will be determined by the Chair of the hearing, but the Chair must consider reasonable adjustment if applicable.

-1. The College representative shall put the case in the presence of the student and his / her representative may call witness.
-2. The student (or his / her representative) shall have the opportunity to ask questions of the College representative and of any witnesses.
-3. The person(s) conducting the hearing / appeal shall have the opportunity to ask questions of the College representative and witnesses.
-4. The student (or his / her representative) shall make a response in the presence of the College representative and may call witnesses.
-5. The College representative shall have the opportunity to ask questions of the student and of any witnesses 6.
-The person(s) conducting the hearing / appeal shall have the opportunity to ask questions of the student and of any witnesses.
+1. The College representative shall put the case in the presence of the student.
+2. The student (or his / her representative) shall have the opportunity to ask questions of the College representative and of any witness statements or evidence.
+3. The person(s) conducting the hearing / appeal shall have the opportunity to ask questions of the College representative and witness statements or evidence.
+4. The student (or his / her representative) shall make a response in the presence of the College representative.
+5. The College representative shall have the opportunity to ask questions of the student and of any evidence 6.
+The person(s) conducting the hearing / appeal shall have the opportunity to ask questions of the student and of any witness statements or evidence.
 7. The College representative, followed by the student (or his / her representative), shall have the opportunity to sum up their cases if they so wish.
-8. The College representative, the student and the student's representative and witnesses shall withdraw.
-9. The person(s) conducting the hearing / appeal shall deliberate in private only calling the College's representative and the student (or his / her representative) to clear points of uncertainty on facts already given.
-If recall is necessary both parties are to return although only one may be concerned with clarifying a particular point 10.
-All parties will be informed of the outcome of the hearing and of any disciplinary action.
+8. The College representative, the student and the student's representative and any others involved shall withdraw.
+9. The person(s) conducting the hearing / appeal shall deliberate and may call on the college's representatives to clear points of uncertainty on facts already given.
+If recall is necessary both parties are to return to clarify a particular point.
+10. All parties will be informed of the outcome of the hearing and of any disciplinary action.
 In exceptional circumstances, the decision may be postponed until further information is available.
 11. The decision will be confirmed in writing to the student within 10 working days.